-It’s funny how, after five months of being here, Mexico is starting to feel like home.
-When we came here to Guadalajara, we instantly fell in love with the city.
+It’s funny how, after five months of being in Mexico, this country is starting to feel like home.
+When we came to Guadalajara, we instantly fell in love with the city.
 There are so many things to do in Guadalajara, Mexico, and yet it’s not overrun with tourists.
 It really feels like a city we could live in.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.